Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Introduction

 \subsection{Research Gaps and Our Contributions}

-The above studies established how system heterogeneity and constrained wireless network resources necessitate jointly optimizing the resources from the client and network sides.
-One fundamental parameter is how many local training steps a client can perform before it needs to send the trained model to the \ac{cs}.
-Based on available resources and network conditions, this number can differ significantly.
-However, the above studies still consider static datasets, assuming all training data are readily available.
-This is certainly not the case in many practical systems that have clients with very limited storage capacities.
-This mandates proper data management and modified algorithms to capture the impact of the ephemeral training samples on the trained model parameters.
+The above studies established how system heterogeneity and constrained wireless network resources necessitate jointly optimizing resources on both the client and network sides.
+However, the above studies mostly consider static datasets, which may certainly not be the case in many practical wireless applications with resource-constrained clients.
+With the continual rise of data-sensing applications, proper data management and new algorithms to address {\em shifts} in data distribution are necessary.
 In this paper, we, therefore, propose an \ac{osafl} algorithm to address these shortcomings.
-Our key contributions are summarized below. \begin{itemize} \item We design a new algorithm---called \ac{osafl}---that especially considers time-varying and resource-constrained characteristics of the underlying wireless networks and the clients, assuming that the clients perform \bblue{their} local training steps \bblue{depending on their resources and remove old training samples to make space for new ones.} \item In order to handle system and data heterogeneity, we utilize the normalized trained gradients in \bblue{the} global model aggregation policy and leverage gradient similarity as a measure to capture the impact of the ephemeral training samples on the local gradient. \bblue{More specifically, our theoretical convergence analysis clearly illustrates how non-IID data distribution across clients and data distribution shifts within each client affect the global gradient.
-To that end, the \ac{cs} optimizes weighting factors that are utilized to update the global model based on the theoretical findings under the assumption that neither the distribution of the client's data nor their system configurations are known at the \ac{cs} due to privacy concerns.} \item Through extensive simulations, we validate the performance of the proposed \ac{osafl} algorithm on \bblue{video caching task \cite{pervej2025resource}} using four popular \ac{ml} models and five \bblue{modified} state-of-the-art \ac{fl} baselines. \end{itemize}
+Our key contributions are \begin{itemize} \item We design a new algorithm---called \ac{osafl}---that specifically accounts for the time-varying and resource-constrained characteristics of the underlying wireless network and the clients, assuming that the clients perform their local training steps based on their available resources and remove old training samples to make space for new ones. \item To handle system and data heterogeneity, we use quantized normalized gradients in the global model aggregation policy.
+Based on our theoretical convergence analysis, we optimize clients' {\em aggregation scores} that facilitate the convergence of the proposed algorithm.
+Our analysis reveals that a client's contribution should be proportional to key parameters, such as their local rounds, participation probability, changes in loss functions due to data drift, and other parameters that fall under common assumptions for theoretical analysis. \item Although, to the best of our knowledge, there are no exact existing baselines, we use existing popular algorithms and modify them for apples-to-apples performance comparison of \ac{osafl} on the image classification task with $3$ popular datasets with $3$ different \ac{ml} models, namely a shallow \sqz, a moderate \ac{cnn}, and a bulky \ac{resnet18}.
+Our extensive simulation analysis shows that the proposed \ac{osafl} algorithm outperforms these baselines in almost all scenarios. \end{itemize}